-In the 2019 ECB decision following its SREP (the "SREP 2019 decision as amended in April 2020"), which remains in force as no SREP decision was issued for the 2020 SREP cycle, the ECB imposed a number of operating restrictions on BOCH, the Bank and the Group, including prohibiting the distribution of dividends by BOCH or the Bank and restricting variable remuneration of Group employees to 10 per cent. of consolidated net revenues of BOCH for the business year for which the variable remuneration is committed to be paid or paid.
-The ECB also requires the Bank to obtain the prior approval of the ECB before providing capital or funding to any subsidiary.
-These restrictions may prevent the Group from undertaking actions that are otherwise in the best interests of the Group.
+In the 2021 ECB decision following its SREP as received in February 2022 (the "SREP 2021 Decision"), which remains in force, the ECB prohibited the distribution of dividends by BOCH or the Bank.
+This restriction may prevent the Group from undertaking actions that are otherwise in the best interests of the Group.
 Notwithstanding the ECB's SREP decisions, the distribution of dividends by the Bank and/or the payment by the Bank or BOCH (as applicable) of coupons on outstanding Additional Tier 1 capital securities, may also be restricted by applicable law or regulation, for example due to the requirement to maintain adequate regulatory capital, including the requirement to have available sufficient distributable items and remain in compliance with the applicable capital buffers under the prudential capital adequacy framework.
 See "Regulatory Framework and Supervision" below.
-If the ECB or CBC imposes additional requirements or restrictions or fail to lift these restrictions in time as anticipated, the Group's business, financial condition, results of operations or prospects could be adversely affected.
+If the ECB or CBC imposes additional requirements or restrictions or fail to lift this restriction in time as anticipated, the Group's business, financial condition, results of operations or prospects could be adversely affected.